tldraw/tldraw/packages/core/README.md

 ### Component

-Next, use `TLShapeUtil.Indicator` to create a second component for your shape's `Component`.
+Next, use `TLShapeUtil.Component` to create a second component for your shape's `Component`.
 The `Renderer` will use this component to display the shape on the canvas.

 ```tsx
 // BoxComponent.ts